Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

 The first thing that happens to the filter is to have its state initialized at the value of the first measurement ([FusionEKF.cpp](./src/FusionEKF.cpp), lines 59-155).

 The EKF implementation has a state composed by 4 variables: position and velocity of the tracked object, in 2D ([Ref. doc](./Docs/sensor-fusion-ekf-reference.pdf), pg.
 2, eq.
 (18)).
-In case of first reading the position can get initialized to the current one of the tracked vehicle, while the velocity can be put to 0.
+In case of initial reading, the position can be initialized to the current one of the tracked vehicle, while the velocity can be put to 0.
 Depending on wether the first measurement is a Radar or a Lidar one some trigonometric decomposition might be needed: this is handled in [FusionEKF.cpp](./src/FusionEKF.cpp), lines 107-137.
 For example, in the case of Radar we have (lines 111-118):

 ```sh
       float rho = measurement_pack.raw_measurements_[0];